 Today I have some pictures to show, that hint at this river’s former existence.

 These were taken from within Trinity Bellwoods park, which is a beautiful, well-loved area stretching between Queen and Dundas Streets, a few blocks west of Bathurst.
 In this park you can clearly see the divot where the creek once flowed, and the western and eastern banks on either side.
-Nowadays the ‘bowl’ is used as a leash-off dog area, and every time I go in there (which is pretty often) I stop and watch all the dogs playing and running around.
-You get the best dog show going!
+Nowadays the ‘bowl’ is used as a leash-off dog area, and every time I go in there I stop and watch all the dogs playing and running around.
+You get the best dog show going.

 This third photo is of a building that was built on the west bank in 1888, when the river was still flowing.
 It’s now called The John Gibson House and is a residence for seniors.
 (You can see the top of it in the picture above too.)
 It was originally built to be the first female quarters for women attending university in the city.
 Then it was called St. Hilda’s College and was part of Trinity College, which used to be located within the grounds of what is now the park, and which has since been torn down and merged with The University of Toronto.